GRTC Communications with ATU Local 1220:

 28: Physical/social distance notices posted at HQ reminding employees to space 6FT apart at work.
 Floor markings added at both Fixed Route and CARE Dispatch and check-in areas for visual guidance.

-29: GRTC received notice of first Operator testing positive for COVID-19 (later determined to be a false-positive) and took immediate precautionary measures, including encouraging all Operators to be tested for free using GRTC's site in Henrico County.
+29: GRTC received notice of first Operator testing positive for COVID-19 and took immediate precautionary measures, including encouraging all Operators to be tested for free using GRTC's site in Henrico County.

 1: GRTC procures 400 face shields for all Operators.
 Delivery May 11.

-7: GRTC distributes aerosol cans of Steriphene disinfectant and deodorant for each Operator to spray in vehicles while in service.
+7: GRTC places aerosol cans of Steriphene disinfectant and deodorant on buses to be sprayed in vehicles while in service.

 8: GRTC begins installing on-vehicle hand sanitizer dispensers on all buses and CARE vans.
 Complete May 18.